influxdata/flux/docs/SPEC.md

 ## Package initialization

-A package with no imports is initialized by first initializing and assigning all declared options and then subsequently initializing and assigning all declared variables.
-In particular all package options are initialized before any variables.
+Packages are initialized in the following order:

+1. All imported packages are initialized and assigned to their package identifier.
-Options cannot depend on any variables declared in the same package block.
+2. All option declarations are evaluated and assigned regardless of order.
+An option cannot have dependencies on any other options assigned in the same package block.
-If a package has imports, all imported packages are initialized before any options or variables.

-### Variable initialization

-Variables are initialized and assigned the same value regardless of the order they are declared in the source.
+3. All variable declarations are evaluated and assigned regardless of order.
 A variable cannot have a direct or indirect dependency on itself.

-### Option initialization

-An option cannot have dependencies on any other options assigned in the same package block.

-### Package imports
+4. Any package side effects are evaluated.

+A package will only be initialized once across all file blocks and across all packages blocks regardless of how many times it is imported.

+Initializing imported packages must be deterministic.
+Specifically after all imported packages are initialized, each option must be assigned the same value.
 Packages imported in the same file block are initialized in declaration order.
+Packages imported across different file blocks have no known order.
-A package cannot be imported twice in the same file block.
+When a set of imports modify the same option, they must be ordered by placing them in the same file block.
-A package will only be initialized once even if it is imported multiple times (across file blocks) in a package.
-Initializing imported packages must be deterministic.
-To be more precise, after all imported packages are initialized, each imported option must be assigned the same value regardless of the order in which package files are presented to an interpreter.

 ## Built-ins